Skip to main content

 • vm = true indicates execution within the ReactVM.

-vm variable is initialized in the constructor after the attempt to call the system contract.
-System contracts are only deployed in the Reactive Network whereas the ReactVM does not have a separate instance of them.
-So, if the call is unsuccessful, indicating that we are operating within a separate ReactVM instance rather than within the Reactive Network, the vm variable is set to true; otherwise, it remains false.
+The vm variable is initialized in the constructor after attempting to call the system contract.
+System contracts are only deployed in the Reactive Network, whereas the ReactVM does not have a separate instance of them.
+If the call is unsuccessful, indicating that we are operating within a separate ReactVM instance rather than within the Reactive Network, the vm variable is set to true; otherwise, it remains false.

 (bool subscription_result,) = address(service).call(payload);